MSI GE62 7RD Apache gaming laptop review

 Slightly smaller and costing less than two grand, is this low-end MSI gaming beast a beast?

-If you're a competitive gamer playing Counter Strike-era games then this portable gaming machine could suit you.
-Otherwise, it's under-powered for a gaming laptop.
+If you're a competitive gamer playing Counter Strike, LoL and other, older games then this portable gaming machine could suit you.

 Price$ 1,999.00 (AUD)

 And so here we are reviewing yet another MSI gaming laptop.
 The good news is that this is getting easier and the reviews are getting shorter.
 Why?
 Because although they’re packed to the brim with features, many of them are borderline identical in important areas.